 Municipal or county refers to the taxing authority granted by the State of Illinois to all municipalities or counties and is distinct from taxes imposed by virtue of home rule status.
-An example of this type of tax is the City of Chicago's Municipal Automobile Rental Tax.
-The State authorizes any municipality in Illinois to impose a tax on automobile rentals and limits the amount of the tax.
+For example, the State authorizes any municipality in Illinois to impose a tax on automobile rentals and limits the amount of the tax.
+Per this authority, the City of Chicago imposes a Municipal Automobile Rental Tax.

 Taxes categorized as municipal and county can also include taxes imposed by the State of Illinois, where a portion of the tax revenue is distributed to municipalities or counties.
-For example, Illinois' State sales tax rate is 6.25%, of which 5.0% of the sales tax revenue goes to the State, 1.0% goes to all municipalities, including Chicago, and the remaining 0.25% goes to the counties.
+For example, Illinois' State sales tax rate is 6.25%, 5.0% of which goes to the State, 1.0% goes to all municipalities (including Chicago) and the remaining 0.25% goes to the counties.
 However, Cook County's 0.25% share of the State sales tax is distributed to the Regional Transportation Authority.